agentsUpdated·Falk Gottlob··updated ·6 min read

 The AI Product Engineer: One Person Doing What Used to Take a Team

 AI is blurring the lines between PM, design, and engineering.
-The people who can work across all three with AI tools are going to own the next decade of product.
+People who work across all three with AI tools will own the next decade of product.

 AIproduct engineeringrolesproduct operating model